steve-king/smh-client/README.md

 # SMH-Client

-A self-hosted web application powered by a gRPC client on the backend for monitoring Spacemesh nodes and post services.
+A self-hosted web application for monitoring Spacemesh nodes and post services.
+This is powered by a go-spacemesh gRPC client running on the backend.

-- node.js will maintain gRPC streaming calls with all of your configured nodes/services.
+- node.js backend will maintain gRPC streaming calls with your configured nodes/services.
-- This data is continuaously collected in real time and a global 'state' object is held in memory.
+- Data is collected in real time and a global 'state' object is held in memory.
 - When the state changes, an 'update' websocket event is emitted to all connected web browser clients.
-- When the websocket event is received, the browser will immediately fetch the latest state from the server using a good old http request.
+- When the websocket event is received, the browser will immediately fetch the latest state from the server using a http request.
-- If you already have a VPN or ZTNA (Zero Trust Network Access) solution for remote access to your network, you can easily check on your nodes from any location.
+- If you already have a VPN or ZTNA (Zero Trust Network Access) solution for remote access to your local network, you can easily check on your nodes from any location.

 To do / Feature roadmap

-- Email alerts whenever a significant event occurs (e.g node offline, post service starts/finishes proving, ATX submitted)
+- Configurable email alerts when significant events occur (e.g node offline, service starts/finishes proving, ATX submitted)
-- Web panel user authentication? (tbc)
+- User authentication? (tbc)
+- TLS?
+(I might need some help with this)

 # Installation